Logoi-Linguistics/Logoi-Linguistics/README.md

 This-is-translated-to-Lisp. ; This sentence is ignored. % This sentence is ignored.
 This-is-translated-to-Lisp. % This sentence is translated to Prolog. ; This sentence is ignored.
 This-is-translated-to-Lisp.
 This-causes-a-formatting-error. ; (1 Atom per Line)

 ;
-; "Hello, World!", Defined
-;

-; Abridged:

-Name/Value
-    hello!/String
-    Function/1
-        whom
-        alert!/String
-            join/Strings
-                "Hello, "
-                whom
-                "!"

-hello!/String
-    "World"
-; -> "Hello, World!"
-(BrowserAlert)

-; Unabridged:

-Name/Value                ; Name/Value is a MetaFunction of arity: 2.
-    hello!/String         ; hello! is an ImpureFunction of domain: String.
-    Function/1            ; Function/1 is a MetaFunction of arity: 1.
-        whom              ; whom is a Parameter::??, where: ?? = #TypeSignatureIndex#. alert!/String     ; alert! is an ImpureFunction of domain: String. join/Strings  ; join is a VariadicFunction of domain: Strings.
-                "Hello, " ; "Hello, " is a String.
-                whom      ; whom is a Parameter::??, where: ?? = #TypeSignatureIndex#.
-                "!"       ; "!" is a Character::String.

-hello!/String ; hello! is an ImpureFunction of domain: String.
-    "World"   ; "World" is a Word::String.
-; -> "Hello, World!"
-(BrowserAlert)

-;
 ; Abstraction Operators, Abstracted